Exclusion Databases: How Difficult Is Screening and Verifying?

 IV.
 The States

-Even though the States have much smaller exclusion registries, they are even more challenging than both the LEIE and the SAM when it comes to screening and verifying.
+Even though the States have much smaller exclusion databases or lists, they are even more challenging than both the LEIE and the SAM when it comes to screening and verifying.
 Each listing is unique and comes in different document formats, with different fields, and contains different information.
 As a result of these differences, cross-checking names between State and Federal databases is a significant obstacle to overcome.

 V. Screening and Verifying All State Databases

-While Exclusion Screening, LLCSM has compiled all thirty-seven State and Federal databases into our own searchable database for checks and verifications, this step is beyond the IT ability of most providers due to the variety of list formats (PDF, Word, Excel); the differences in information provided within each database (i.e., some States provide first and last names, while other states provide first, last, and middle names; additionally, some States parse the names into different excel fields, while others leave the entire name in one field); and the constant (usually monthly) updates to each State exclusion list.
+While Exclusion Screening, LLCSM has compiled all 40+ State and Federal exclusion databases into our own searchable database for checks and verifications, this step is beyond the IT ability of most providers due to the variety of list formats (PDF, Word, Excel); the differences in information provided within each of the exclusion databases (i.e., some States provide first and last names, while other states provide first, last, and middle names; additionally, some States parse the names into different excel fields, while others leave the entire name in one field); and the constant (usually monthly) updates to each of the State exclusion databases or lists.

 You can see why the checking and verification process is not as simple as OIG and the States may have suggested.
-Even though the process is time consuming, it is critical that providers check employees, vendors and contractors against all 37 lists.
+Even though the process is time consuming, it is critical that providers check employees, vendors and contractors against all 41 lists.
 Failure to properly screen employees and vendors could result in CMP liability of up to $10,000 for each item or service furnished directly or indirectly by an excluded individual.
-Instead of overburdening your current employees, contact Exclusion Screening, LLCSM today and we will do the heavy lifting for you.
+Instead of overburdening your current employees, contact Exclusion Screening, LLCSM today by filling out the form below for a free consultation and assessment of your screening and compliance needs.

 Erin Archer is the author of this article.
 Feel free to contact us at 1-800-294-0952 or online for a free consultation.